top of page

 The whole idea is that multiverse is explaining the constants based upon the fact that only these constants will be able to result in intelligent observers.
 They're saying that even though there are infinitely many universes in our universe, the constants in our universe are the values which they are because those are the only ones that could produce intelligent observers.

-And there's a second reason Elie, also, why there's such a massive paradigm shift in multiverse.
+There's a second reason why there's such a massive paradigm shift in multiverse.
 And that's a paradigm shift in the scientific method itself.
 Up until now, the scientific method has always been understood as demanding that a theory make a prediction that is compared to reality and observation.
 And that's the true measure of whether a theory in physics is accepted and verified as real science.
 But an infinite array of unobservable universes that we will never interact with, to call that science, it forces a redefinition from the classical interpretation of the scientific method.
 And it's for this reason that multiverse theory is still highly controversial, even among physicists.

 bottom of page